sunilgupta01/learning-cloud-k8s/commands/docker.md

 		shows the complete list of deatils of the machine rm myvm
 		removes the machine
-	#Connect to myvm machine (env variables need to be set) ...use export instead of SET for powershell?.
-Set is used in cmd
-		SET DOCKER_TLS_VERIFY=1
-		SET DOCKER_HOST=tcp://192.168.99.102:2376
-		SET DOCKER_CERT_PATH=C:\Users\sunil_gupta01\.docker\machine\machines\myvm
-		SET DOCKER_MACHINE_NAME=myvm
-	#or it could be done via single line in powershell
-		env myvm --shell powershell | Invoke-Expression
-			make myvm as the active machine in powershell
-	#or it could be done via single line in cmd
-		@FOR /f "tokens=*" %i IN ('docker-machine env --shell cmd myvm') DO @%i start myvm
+	@FOR /f "tokens=*" %i IN ('docker-machine env --shell cmd myvm') DO @%i connect to myvm machine (env variables need to be set) and make it active machine (on cmd.exe) env myvm --shell powershell | Invoke-Expression
+		connect to myvm machine (env variables need to be set) and make it active machine (on powershell) start myvm
 		start the machine
 	stop myvm
 		stop the machine
 	regenerate-certs myvm
-		regenerate certificates - it's required when there is ip mismatch
+		regenerate certificates. it's required when there is ip mismatch (because IP is assigned at VM startup and it might change between restarts)

-For machines other than default, and commands other than those listed above, you must always specify the name explicitly as an argument.
-#docker
+# docker
 	version
 		docker server and client version
 	ps